loading basketball nba ishaan mishra

 Inspired by the world of viridis color map data visualization, the extended color palette is built to be used as gradients.
 The colors individually are brash and bold and act as a rallying cry but when paired together and used as a gradient, that is when the magic really begins to show.
 For inspiration, as can be seen in the mood board below, I built upon the existing colors with a lot of bright oranges and greens with some eclectic sources to pull from.

 Everything from the shades of Nocta puffer jackets Drake wears in music videos and the meteorological design language of NASA and NOAA along with the trendy thermal dresses that the likes of Kylie Jenner were rocking and even the flames of the forrest fires burning in California were elements in the crucible for this color palette and helped give the logo system some vibrancy and excitement.
+It translated values into usability, and usability into repeatable consumer behavior.

 Like I said, the gradient is really what makes this sing more than anything because when paired with a black backdrop and some typography it ads a burst of energy to any composition or layout we put together.
 It works extremely well for TCD's purposes and acts as a gradient implementation of the famous Python Matplotlib colormaps designed by Stéfan van der Walt and Nathaniel J. Smith.
 Viridis and Magma provide a series of color maps that are designed to improve graph readability for readers with common forms of color blindness and/or color vision deficiency.
 The color maps are also perceptually-uniform, both in regular form and also when converted to black-and-white for printing.